DragonComputer/Cerebrum/README.md

 > between these events in memory.
 Lastly creating outputs triggered by stimulant listeners.

 ### Version
-0.0.14
+0.0.15

 ### Tech

-SpectrumEngine uses a number of open source technologies analysis & synthesis:
+SpectrumEngine uses a number of open source technologies to analysis & synthesis:

 * [Python] - a widely used general-purpose, high-level programming language.
 * [PyAudio] - provides Python bindings for PortAudio, the cross platform audio API.